Student Bulletin – Financial Information

 Students and families may protect themselves against financial loss from an unexpected complete withdrawal from the University by purchasing tuition insurance coverage.
 The University has partnered with A.W.G.
 Dewar Inc., to provide an optional tuition insurance plan.
 This plan is designed to protect from loss of funds paid for tuition should it be necessary to completely withdraw from the University during the term for diagnosed medical or mental health reasons.
 Information on the tuition insurance plan can be found at www.collegerefund.com and available on the Bursar’s Office website at www.scu.edu/bursar/tuitionprotection.

 Process – Students may be eligible for a refund if there is a credit reflecting on their student account.
 The refund process will begin after the add/drop period of every term.
-Below is the criteria for refunding purposes:
+Below are the criteria for refunding purposes:

 • Account must reflect a credit balance